antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 - Include architecture rules or project structure documents.
 - Provide the LLM IDE with relevant coding standards or linting rules.
 - Add any related files (e.g., test files, DTOs, entities, utility functions) to the LLM’s context.
+- Making think of a plan for the solution first before acting to do any changes

 Failing to meet these requirements typically results in low-quality output.